 Education has developed the Experienced Nurse Faculty Leadership Academy

-Develop and begin to implement a leadership progression plan.
+- Develop and implement a leadership progression plan

 The Academy is designed for mid-career nursing faculty, with at least (7)

 seven years of full time employment in a teaching role, who wish to increase

 their leadership acumen and develop or increase the skill sets essential for

 success in a leadership role.
 Preference will be given to doctorally prepared

 Contact the Center for Excellence in Nursing Education at email@example.com.